toliaa/TRIANGLES-AREAS/README.md

    - Enter the lengths of the three sides.
    - Click the "Calculate Side Triangle Area" button.

-5. View the calculated area in the output.
-6.
 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.